strapi/documentation/docusaurus/docs/dev-docs/integrations/graphql.md

 ---
-title: Get started with GraphQL - Strapi Developer Docs
+title: GraphQL
+displayed_sidebar: devDocsSidebar
 description: Use the GraphQL plugin in your Strapi project to fetch and mutate your content.
 canonicalUrl: https://docs.strapi.io/developer-docs/latest/developer-resources/content-api/integrations/graphql.html
 ---

 # Getting Started with GraphQL

-!!!include(developer-docs/latest/developer-resources/content-api/snippets/integration-guide-not-updated.md)!!!

-This integration guide is following the [Quick Start Guide](/developer-docs/latest/getting-started/quick-start.md).
-We assume that you have fully completed its "Hands-on" path, and therefore can consume the API by browsing this [url](http://localhost:1337/restaurants).
+This integration guide follows the [Quick Start Guide](/dev-docs/quick-start) and assumes you have you have fully completed the "Hands-on" path.
+You should be able to consume the API by browsing the URL http://localhost:1337/api/restaurants.

 If you haven't gone through the Quick Start Guide, the way you request a Strapi API with [GraphQL](https://graphql.org/) remains the same except that you will not fetch the same content.